Diabetes-Friendly Grocery Shopping List

 Desserts

 Even desserts aren't off limits for those with type 2 diabetes.
-Just make sure consume in moderation and to avoid the high-sugar ice cream, cookies and pastries that line the shelves of most grocery stores and coffee shops.
+Just make sure to consume in moderation and to avoid the high-sugar ice cream, cookies and pastries that line the shelves of most grocery stores and coffee shops, opting for treats like sugar free ice cream and gelatin or dark chocolate.
 You can get creative with ingredients that are naturally sweet like fresh fruit and sweet potatoes.
-You can also enjoy desserts sweetened with alternative sweeteners like stevia and erithrytol (though erithrytol and other sugar alchohols may cause digestive issues in some people, so use in moderation until you know how your body will react.)
+You can also enjoy desserts sweetened with alternative sweeteners like stevia and erythritol (though erythritol and other sugar alcohols may cause digestive issues in some people, so use in moderation until you know how your body will react.)

 Beverages